It’s a long post, but I hope you’ll stick it out to the end! 💙

 Whatever your hope is, you can look ahead in life knowing that something sometime is going to be better.

 Sometimes it’s hard… nearly impossible, really… to find hope anywhere in your life.
 I get it.
 I’ve been there plenty of times.
 What makes it even more difficult is trying to hide your struggles from everyone around you because you don’t want to seem ‘weak’.
-My friend, I tell you right now: being REAL is 100% opposite ‘weak’.
+My friend, I tell you right now: being REAL is 100% the opposite of ‘weak’.
 It takes true strength to step up and admit your struggles.

 I’ve dealt with this; I’ve been there!
 I was bullied in elementary school and I was so ashamed that I couldn’t bring myself to tell anyone.
 I dreaded going to school every single day because I knew I was going to always be the outcast.
 I had no hope.